 ARS HP-VS8R Pruning Shears Review

-I’ve been a fan of Felco pruners for a long time.
-But lately I’ve become somewhat frustrated with the blade quality (it requires frequent – way too frequent – sharpening) and general “looseness” of the adjustment system (and before you ask, yes, I do know how to tighten and adjust my pruning shears!).
+Before trying these ARS pruners, I’d been a fan of Felco pruners for a long time.
+But over time I’d become somewhat frustrated with Felco’s blade quality (it requires frequent – way too frequent – sharpening) and general “looseness” of the adjustment system (and before you ask, yes, I do know how to tighten and adjust my pruning shears!).
 So I was intrigued by the HP-VS8R pruning shears from ARS.

 The HP-VS8R pruners have a rotating handle (similar to the Felco #12 pruners that I had been using) which reduces the effort required to make pruning cuts and relieves stress on the fingers and wrist.
 If, like me, you do a lot of pruning, a rotating handle is practically a must-have – although it does take a bit of getting used to.
 ARS also offers the VS9R which at 9″, is a slightly larger version of the 8″ VS8R pruner, similar to the Felco #7.